Gum Disease Therapy – Tyler, TX

 - Tooth loss

-Save your smile by contacting Dennis E. Stansbury, DDS.
+Save your smile by contacting Stansbury Dental.
 It’s more manageable and more affordable to catch periodontal disease in the earliest stages rather than waiting for serious symptoms to arise.
-Receiving periodontal therapy from our practice preserves the health of your teeth and will improve your gums.
+Receiving periodontal therapy from our dental office preserves the health of your teeth and will improve your gums.

 When you visit our Tyler, TX dental office, Dr. Stansbury always checks thoroughly for periodontal disease and other serious issues such as oral cancer and TMD (a disorder of the jaw joints).
 If you are in an advanced stage of the disease, we can schedule a series of scaling and planning treatments to prevent further damage.
 If your case has progressed past the stage of this procedure, Dr. Stansbury can refer you to a trusted colleague for a more in-depth analysis.
 You’re always in the best of care with our Tyler team.